Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 Getting to the tea estates is straightforward.
 Fly into Blantyre's Chileka International Airport — direct flights connect from Johannesburg, Addis Ababa and Nairobi.
 From there:

-• Blantyre to The Thyolo House / Conforzi estate: about 40 minutes by road, or 20 minutes from Limbe.
+• Blantyre to The Thyolo House: about 40 minutes by road, or 20 minutes from Limbe.

 • Thyolo to Mulanje's tea estates: roughly an hour's drive further east.